Anti-Slavery Statement

 Introduction from Frank Millar, Chief Executive Officer

-This statement sets out the steps CPI has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chains and relates to actions and activities during the financial year 1 April 2023 to 31 March 2024.
+This statement sets out the steps CPI has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chains.
+It is structured in line with the Home Office’s statutory guidance as updated at July 2025 and covers the following six key areas:

 Our business structure

-CPI is a UK based technology innovation centre and the process arm of the High Value Manufacturing Catapult.
+CPI is a UK based technology innovation centre and a member of the High Value Manufacturing Catapult.
 Established to support the UK process manufacturing industry, CPI collaborates with universities, SMEs and large corporates to help overcome innovation challenges and develop next generation products and processes.
 Operating across a broad range of technologies, we support our partners at every step of the way; from concept to market; business support to technology development; from scale-up to supply chain intervention.
-CPI is part of the CPI group of companies (Group), and the ultimate parent company is Centre for Process Innovation Limited.
+CPI is part of the CPI group of companies (Group), and the ultimate parent company.
 CPl’s head office is in England.
 The Group has over 600 employees and operates within the United Kingdom.
+CPI operates as a ‘social enterprise’ and undertakes triple bottom line reporting.

 Our business

-CPI operates across two core sectors, Healthcare and Materials and is organised into 5 technology teams: Biologics, Formulation, Photonics and Electronics, Biotechnology and the Medicines Manufacturing Innovation Centre.
-These technology teams are situated across 5 different sites in the North East and Scotland, namely Darlington, Sedgefield, Wilton, Newton Aycliffe and Glasgow.
+CPI operates across two core sectors, Healthcare and Materials and is organised in to 5 technology teams: Biologics, Formulation, Photonics and Electronics, Biotechnology and the Medicines Manufacturing Innovation Centre.
+These technology teams are situated across 5 different sites in the North East of England and Scotland, namely Darlington, Sedgefield, Wilton, Newton Aycliffe and Glasgow.
 Our activities mostly take place within the United Kingdom, although we do carry out some services within the United Kingdom for international clients.

 Our supply chains

-We have zero tolerance to slavery and human trafficking.
+We have zero tolerance to slavery and human trafficking within our supply chains.
 To ensure that our contractors and all those in our supply chains comply with our values, we include a provision within our standard tender documentation to incorporate the discretionary exclusion of any bidder who has been convicted of an offence under section 1, 2 or 4 of the Modern Slavery Act 2015.
 In addition, all suppliers that accept our terms and conditions are required to comply with all applicable laws including the Modern Slavery Act 2015.

 - Ensured that we operate a vigorous recruitment policy, including right to work in the UK checks, carried out by an external provider, preventing human trafficking or individuals being forced to work against their will;

-- Ensured the requirements of the Modern Slavery Act 2015 are highlighted to all employees during induction and by way of a maintained Anti-slavery Policy, available via CPI’s quality management system, which is implemented by the Group’s appointed Modern Slavery Officer;
+- Ensured the requirements of the Modern Slavery Act 2015 are highlighted to all employees during induction and by way of a maintained anti-slavery policy, available via CPI’s quality management system, which is implemented by the Group’s appointed Modern Slavery Officer and reviewed on a regular basis;

-- Established a maintained Whistleblowing Policy available via CPI’s quality management system, which allows employees to raise concerns confidentially internally to CPI’s designated Whistleblowing Officer and provides recourse to an external party outside of CPI; and
+- Established a maintained whistleblowing policy available via CPI’s quality management system, which allows employees to raise concerns confidentially internally to CPI’s designated Whistleblowing Officer and provides recourse to an external party outside of CPI;

-- Ensured the Group’s standard commercial terms and conditions specifically require compliance with the Modern Slavery Act 2015, as opposed to compliance with applicable laws generally, ensuring that the issue is specifically drawn to our customers’ and suppliers’ attention.
+- Ensured the Group’s standard terms and conditions specifically require compliance with the Modern Slavery Act 2015, as opposed to compliance with applicable laws generally, ensuring that the issue is specifically drawn to our customers’ and suppliers’ attention; and

 In addition to the above procedures, which serve to mitigate the risk of slavery and human trafficking, we will: